 Excel VBA Application WorksheetFunction Property

 Excel VBA Functions and Excel Worksheet Functions are slightly different.
 Sometimes even though the Function names and syntax are the same, the results are different.

 There are many nifty Worksheets Functions but unfortunately they are not present in VBA, and vice versa.
 In order to use Worksheet Function in VBA, use Application WorksheetFunction Property.

-Example of Application WorksheetFunction Property
+Syntax of Application WorksheetFunction Property

 Public Function wsRound(sinput,digit) wsRound = Application.WorksheetFunction.Round(sinput,digit) End Sub

 Some Functions in Excel worksheet have “dot”.
 For example, PERCENTILE.EXC has the below syntax

 When we use WorksheetFunction Property in VBA, the dot becomes underline.

 When you need to pass a Range argument in WorksheetFunction, be very careful that you have to pass a Range not text.

 For example, the below Function would not work